 The Student Incentive Payment (SIP) Program

-The Maritime Administration’s (MARAD) Student Incentive Payment (SIP) Program is available to State maritime academy (SMA) students, specifically freshmen.
+The Maritime Administration’s (MARAD) Student Incentive Payment (SIP) Program is available to State maritime academy (SMA) students.
 Students who enroll in the SIP program receive funding to offset the cost of uniforms, books, subsistence, and tuition in return for a service obligation.
 The SIP Program is offered at all six State Maritime Academies.

 Feel free to contact the SMA of interest listed above.
-The SMA’s are unique academic institutions that provide students with an opportunity to receive a high quality education and the necessary training to become U.S. Coast Guard (USCG) credentialed Merchant Marine Officers.
-Entrance requirements are to be a citizen of the United States, meet the physical standards specified by the United States Coast Guard, possess a secondary school education or equivalent satisfactory for admission to the SMA, be at least 17 years of age and not have passed the twenty-fifth (25th) birthday on the day of enrollment at the SMA, apply, be accepted, and enlist as a midshipmen in the U.S. Navy Reserve, Strategic Sea-lift Officer Program.
-SIP participants must be in good standing with the maritime academy, and successfully complete the maritime academies bachelor’s degree, their naval science curriculum, and obtain a U.S. Coast Guard Merchant Marine Credential (MMC) with license endorsement prior to graduation.
+The SMA’s are unique academic institutions that provide students with an opportunity to receive a high-quality education and the necessary training to become U.S. Coast Guard (USCG) credentialed Merchant Marine Officers.
+Entrance requirements for SIP are to be a citizen of the United States, meet the physical and medical standards specified by the USCG and The Department of Defense Medical Examination Review Board, possess a secondary school education or equivalent satisfactory for admission to the SMA, be at least 17 years of age and not have passed the twenty-fifth (25th) birthday on the day of enrollment at the SMA, apply, be accepted, and enlist as a midshipmen in the U.S. Navy Reserve, Strategic Sealift Officer Program (SSOP).
+SIP participants must be in good standing with the maritime academy, and successfully complete the maritime academies bachelor’s degree, their naval science curriculum, and obtain a U.S. Coast Guard Merchant Mariner Credential (MMC) with license endorsement prior to graduation.

 Maritime Service Compliance System (MSCS)